scriptrdotio/iot-getting-started/Readme.md

-# Creatr Sample App
+# IOT Getting started App
-The creatr sample app is meant to jump start your development with scriptr.io and any device you have.
+The IOT Getting started App sample app is meant to jump start your development with scriptr.io and any device you have.
 It's a complete end-to-end scenario that allows you to connect your device and view its live and historical data as you like.

 # Features
 The creatr sample app can be used to serve different industries.
 So far, you can use the application in the context of a: